 - To close the Find window, click the x in the upper right-hand corner of the window. - To open the Find window, go to the View menu and select Follow-Me Help. - To reset the sidebar area to the default layout, go to the View menu and select Reset Sidebar Windows.

-Learning with the QuickBooks Coach tutorial
+Learning with the QuickBooks Learning Center

-The fastest way to get started in QuickBooks is to practice with the QuickBooks Coach: an interactive tutorial that lets you perform some common tasks in QuickBooks without affecting the data in your company file.
+The fastest way to get started in QuickBooks is to learn with the QuickBooks Learning Center that include many tutorials on some common tasks in QuickBooks.